 - A majority in the Rateable Value of those voting.

-In November 2016, 76% of businesses by number, 73% of businesses by rateable value with a 39% turn out voted for Putney to become a Business Improvement District.
-The Positively Putney Business Improvement District became operational in April 2017.
+In November 2016, 407 businesses within Putney town centre were balloted, and 147 ballot papers returned.
+75% of businesses by number, 74% of businesses by aggregate rateable value with a 39% turn out voted for Putney to become a Business Improvement District.
+Therefore, Positively Putney Business Improvement District became operational in April 2017.

-Positively Putney is funded by 409 businesses paying a small levy based on the rateable value of their property.
-This will achieve an investment of £1.4 million over the next five years.
+Positively Putney is funded by businesses paying a small levy based on the rateable value of their property.
+This will achieve an investment of £1.4 million over the five years from 2017 to 2022.
 This money will be spent within the BID boundary on the goals laid out by the business plan.
 Projects and services must be additional to those provided by the local authority.
 It does not fund services already in place.